ddterm/gnome-shell-extension-ddterm/docs/Debug.md

 > shortcuts, so it may be necessary to configure non-default ddterm toggle
 > shortcut on the host.

-The script tries to find a prebuilt extension package automatically:
+The script tries to find a prebuilt extension bundle automatically:

 - First `DDTERM_BUILT_PACK` environment variable is checked.
 It will be set automatically by `meson devenv`.